Dune (novel): Themes and influences

 The Dune series is a landmark of science fiction.
 Herbert deliberately suppressed technology in his Dune universe so he could address the politics of humanity, rather than the future of humanity's technology.
 For example, a key pre-history event to the novel's present is the "Butlerian Jihad", in which all robots and computers were destroyed, eliminating these common elements to science fiction from the novel as to allow focus on humanity.
 Dune considers the way humans and their institutions might change over time.
 Director John Harrison, who adapted Dune for Syfy's 2000 miniseries, called the novel a universal and timeless reflection of "the human condition and its moral dilemmas", and said:

 A lot of people refer to Dune as science fiction.
 I never do.
 I consider it an epic adventure in the classic storytelling tradition, a story of myth and legend not unlike the Morte d'Arthur or any messiah story.
 It just happens to be set in the future ...
 The story is actually more relevant today than when Herbert wrote it.
 In the 1960s, there were just these two colossal superpowers duking it out.
 Today we're living in a more feudal, corporatized world more akin to Herbert's universe of separate families, power centers and business interests, all interrelated and kept together by the one commodity necessary to all.

-But Dune has also been called a mix of soft and hard science fiction since "the attention to ecology is hard, the anthropology and the psychic abilities are soft."
+Dune has also been described as a mix of soft and hard science fiction since "the attention to ecology is hard, the anthropology and the psychic abilities are soft."
 Hard elements include the ecology of Arrakis, suspensor technology, weapon systems, and ornithopters, while soft elements include issues relating to religion, physical and mental training, cultures, politics, and psychology.

 Herbert said Paul's messiah figure was inspired by the Arthurian legend, and that the scarcity of water on Arrakis was a metaphor for oil, as well as air and water itself, and for the shortages of resources caused by overpopulation.
 Novelist Brian Herbert, his son and biographer, wrote: